Dr Bonnie B. McConnell

 Biography

-Bonnie McConnell is Senior Lecturer in Ethnomusicology and Higher Degree Research Convenor in the ANU School of Music.
-Her research examines music in relation to issues of health, identity, and social change in West Africa and Australia.
-She holds an MA and PhD in ethnomusicology with a graduate certificate in public health from the University of Washington (2015).
+Bonnie McConnell is Senior Lecturer and Higher Degree Research Convenor in the ANU School of Music.
+Her research examines music in relation to issues of health, identity, and social change in Africa (The Gambia, Tanzania, South Africa) and Australia.
+She holds an MA and PhD in ethnomusicology with a graduate certificate in public health from the University of Washington.

 McConnell is the author of the monograph Music, Health, and Power: Singing the Unsayable in The Gambia (2019, Routledge).
 The book received an Honorable Mention for the Society for Ethnomusicology’s Kwabena Nketia Prize, which recognises the most distinguished book on music of Africa and the African diaspora published during the past three years.